Nelson Rockefeller: Transportation

 In 1967 Rockefeller won approval of the largest state bond issue at the time ($2.5 billion) for the coordinated development of mass transportation, highways, and airports.
 He initiated the creation or expansion of over 22000 mi of highway, including the Long Island Expressway, the Southern Tier Expressway, the Adirondack Northway, and Interstate 81, which vastly improved road transportation in the state of New York.
 Rockefeller introduced the state's first support for mass transportation.
 He reformed the governance of New York City's transportation system, creating the New York Metropolitan Transportation Authority (MTA) in 1965.
 The MTA merged the New York City subway system with the publicly owned Triborough Bridge and Tunnel Authority, the Long Island Rail Road, Staten Island Rapid Transit, and operation of lines that would later become Metro-North Railroad, along with the newly created MTA Bus Company, which were purchased by the state from private owners in a massive public bailout of bankrupt railroads and struggling private bus companies located in Queens, New York.
 He also created the State Department of Transportation.

 In taking over control of the Triborough Bridge and Tunnel Authority, Rockefeller shifted power away from Robert Moses, and in doing so became the first politician to win such a battle with the master builder Moses in decades.
 Under the New York MTA, toll revenue collected from the bridges and tunnels, which had previously been used to build more bridges, tunnels, and highways, now went to support mass transportation operations, thus shifting costs from general state funds to the motorist.
 In one controversial move, Rockefeller abandoned one of Moses's most desired projects, a Long Island Sound bridge from Rye, New York, to Oyster Bay, New York, in 1973 due to environmental opposition.

 Welfare and Medicaid

-In the area of public assistance the Rockefeller administration carried out the largest state medical care program for the needy in the United States under Medicaid; achieved the first major decline in New York State's welfare rolls since World War II; required employable welfare recipients to take available jobs or job training; began the state breakfast program for children in low income areas; and established the first state loan fund for nonprofit groups to start day-care centers.
+In the area of public assistance, the Rockefeller administration oversaw the roll-out of New York's Medicaid program for low-income individuals; achieved the first major decline in New York State's welfare rolls since World War II; required employable welfare recipients to take available jobs or job training; began the state breakfast program for children in low income areas; and established the first state loan fund for nonprofit groups to start day-care centers.
 A supporter of universal healthcare, Rockefeller served as consultant for Senator Jacob Javits' "Medicare for All" bill that would expand benefits to every American.
 Rockefeller described universal healthcare as the wave of the future and as a human right.